fdsolutions/editors-settings/Packages/Seti_UI/README.md

 ## Credits

-- Theme is Originally by [jesseweed](https://github.com/jesseweed/seti-ui).
+- Theme is originally by [jesseweed](https://github.com/jesseweed/seti-ui).

 - Ported based on `Glacier` by [joeyfigaro](https://github.com/joeyfigaro/glacier-theme) among many others.

-- Special thanx for [Anthony Garand](https://github.com/garand) for the widget files (took me 2 days to understand what they actually do O_o and fix the god dame text input thing).
+- Special thanx for [Anthony Garand](https://github.com/garand) for the widget files (took me 2 days to understand what they actually do O_o and fix the god dame text input thing.)

 - `ScopeHunter` by [facelessuser](https://github.com/facelessuser) "YOU ROCK".